-Since its establishment in 1976, Bursa Malaysia has grown to become one of the largest bourses in ASEAN, with more than 900 listed companies raising capital across 50 economic activities.
-As an inclusive marketplace, Bursa Malaysia provides easy access to many investment products and services, connecting domestic and foreign market participants to all types of opportunities to help them expand or invest.
-Its diverse product range includes equities, derivatives, futures and options, offshore, and Islamic assets, as well as other investment choices including Exchange Traded Bonds and Sukuks (ETBS) and collective investment schemes such as Exchange Traded Funds (ETFs) and Real Estate Investment Trusts (REITs).
-In addition, Bursa Malaysia also offers exchange-related services such as listing, trading, clearing, settlement and depository.
+Established in 1976, Bursa Malaysia has flourished to become one of ASEAN's most prominent stock exchanges, with almost 1,000 companies listed, and raising capital spanning across 50 economic activities.
+Today, Bursa Malaysia is proud to be the host of regional companies and some of the largest players in the natural resource-based sectors.

+Bursa Malaysia provides seamless access to an array of investment products and services, effectively linking both domestic and international market participants to multifarious opportunities for achieving their fundraising and investment objectives.
+Bursa Malaysia's diverse portfolio encompasses securities, derivatives, offshore and Islamic assets, as well as a selection of other investment products, including Structured Warrants, Exchange Traded Bonds and Sukuks (ETBS), Exchange Traded Funds (ETFs), and Real Estate Investment Trusts (REITs).
+Additionally, it provides exchange-related services like listing, trading, clearing, settlement, and depository.

-As one of ASEAN's preferred fund-raising destinations, Bursa Malaysia offers efficient access to issuers in terms of fulfilling their capital raising needs.
-Companies are listed either on the Main Market for large cap established companies, or on the ACE Market for emerging companies of all sizes.
-In 2017, a new market called LEAP was introduced to provide the SMEs an avenue to raise funds and visibility in the capital market.
-LEAP is the first of its kind in ASEAN, putting Malaysia ahead of the curve in the region in terms of capital market innovation.
-Today, Bursa Malaysia is proud to be home to regional companies and some of the largest companies in natural resource-based sectors.
+As one of ASEAN's preferred fundraising destinations, Bursa Malaysia efficiently caters to issuers' capital raising needs.
+Companies are listed on the Main Market for large cap established companies or on the ACE Market for emerging companies of various sizes.
+In 2017, Bursa Malaysia launched the LEAP Market, an adviser-driven market intended to furnish emerging companies, including SMEs, with better access to funding and visibility via the capital market.
+As the first of its kind in ASEAN, LEAP places Malaysia at the forefront of capital market innovation in the region.